gvwilson/sensibleadventures/nardica/nardica.md

 for their captains to make a habit of sailing close by each other whenever strangers were nearby.
-And while Iffy hadn't paid much attention to the politics of it all, she knew that the three-way tension between the Dutch, the Zillions, and the government in Tasmania had been getting worse.
+And while Iffy hadn't paid much attention to the politics of it all, she knew that the three-way tension between the Euros, the Zillions, and the government in Tasmania had been getting worse.